MerginMaps/docs/src/gis/projections/index.md

 same geodetic datum)
 2. AND the datum transformation is not correct.

 For example imagine that you digitised your point to be in the corner of the rectangle in QGIS desktop.
-But when opened in the Input app in the field it is obviously shifted by dozens of centimetres.
+But when opened in the <MobileAppName /> in the field it is obviously shifted by dozens of centimetres.
 Or other way around, you digitise the point in the field, and when opened in QGIS it is misplaced.

 ![shift of the point](./digitising_shift.png)

-The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in Input app (more information in <LutraConsultingWeb id="blog/2021/04/21/projections-field/" desc="this blog" />)
+The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in <MobileAppName /> (more information in <LutraConsultingWeb id="blog/2021/04/21/projections-field/" desc="this blog" />)

 ## QGIS transformation tab